UnwarySage/unwarysage.github.io/content/md/posts/2021-04-4-wallflower-session-six.md

 Thunderbird Squadron did not do favorably in the initial engagement, with pilots Krell and Sen taking major structural damage in the opening moves of the engagement.

-All opfor frames had the biological chitin armoring, and there was a more aggresive variant of the Anvil escort pattern-group present, tagged as Valor.
-Also present was long range artillery frame, tagged Thunder, the source of most of the damage to Evergreens fortifications.
+All opfor frames had the biological chitin armoring, and there was a more aggressive variant of the Anvil escort pattern-group present, tagged as Valor.
+Also present was a long-range artillery frame, tagged Thunder, the source of most of the damage to Evergreens fortifications.

 Thunderbird Squadron rallied, adjusting for the threat level.
 After deploying long cycle batteries and adapting their tactics, the opfor was driven back.